-INTRODUCTION
+1 INTRODUCTION

-The purpose of the reported research is to provide electric utilities and the commercial cooking industry with data to optimize the design of commercial kitchen exhaust hoods and to optimize interaction with heating, ventilating, and air-conditioning systems.
+The purpose of the reported research is to provide electric utilities and the commercial cooking industry with data to optimize the design of commercial kitchen exhaust hoods and to optimize interaction with heating, ventilating, and air conditioning systems.

-Results of the reported tests are provided to publishers of building codes and design standards to improve the public domain database relative to commercial cooking ventilation, including the American Society of Heating, Refrigeration, and Air-conditioning Engineers2 and the publishers of the International Building Mechanical Code.3 A desired outcome of the research is to develop optimized cooking ventilation strategies for various combinations of cooking appliance and exhaust hood styles, which may reduce new construction costs and operating costs for the restaurant owner and contribute to overall improvement of the environment.
+Results of the reported tests are provided to publishers of building codes and design standards to improve the public domain database relative to commercial cooking ventilation, including the American Society of Heating, Refrigeration, and Air-conditioning Engineers and the publishers of the International Building Mechanical Code A desired outcome of the research is to develop optimized cooking ventilation strategies for various combinations of cooking appliance and exhaust hood styles, which may reduce new construction costs and operating costs for the restaurant owner and contribute to overall improvement of the environment.

-The reported tests were performed in accordance with ASTM F1704-96 Standard Test Method for the Performance of Commercial Kitchen Ventilation Systems (CKV-STM).
-Performance of commercial kitchen hoods requires assessing the ability of the hood to capture and contain a thermal plume and/or cooking effluent and quantifying the heat gain to the kitchen space from the cooking appliances.
+The reported tests were performed using ASTM F1704-96 Standard Test Method for the Performance of Commercial Kitchen Ventilation Systems (CKV-STM).
+See Appendix A for a summary of the test method.
+Performance of commercial kitchen hoods requires assessing the ability of the hood to capture and contain thermal plume and/or cooking effluent and quantifying the heat gain to the kitchen space from the cooking appliances.
 Capture and containment is evaluated using visualization techniques.
 Direct measurement of heat gain to the kitchen space is very difficult and expensive to perform.
 Therefore the CKV-STM uses an indirect approach in which heat gain is calculated using an energy balance protocol.
 The heat from an appliance, in the idle or cooking mode, is transferred to the kitchen space primarily by radiation and secondarily by a combination of conduction and convection.
 The energy balance protocol is based on measurement of the energy added to and removed from the space over the test period while the appliance is operated in the idle or cooking mode.

-This report contains results from testing an electric full-size convection oven under a five-foot wide by four-foot deep exhaust-only, wall-mounted canopy hood.
+This report contains results from testing a three-foot electric underfired broiler under a five-foot wide by four-foot deep exhaust-only, wall-mounted canopy hood.

-EQUIPMENT TESTED
+2 EQUIPMENT TESTED